jarieramaa/ImmoEliza_API/README.md

 | pycurl     | 7.45.1  |
 | matplotlib | 3.5.1   |

 The application is started with the following command: python app.py.
 This will launch the API.
-You need another program, such as Postman (https://www.postman.com), to use the API
+You need another program, such as Postman (https://www.postman.com), to use the API.

 # Several prediction models
 The application supports several different price prediction models.
 They can have different API, features, data types, cleaning precess and prediction calculation.
-It is possible to change prediction model without restarting the service (on the fly).
-Each prediction model have a different API and a different data cleaning process, theta, columns etc. These are defined in the json file  (feature_meta_data.json).
+It is possible to change prediction model without restarting the service ("on the fly").
+Each prediction model have a different API and a different data cleaning process.
+These are defined in the json file  (feature_meta_data.json).

 'Several prediction models' -feature is implemented by separating code from data.
 The python code knows nothing about the content of the data.
 All metadata is defined in a JSON file (feature_meta_data.json).
 The application reads this file and by that information:
 1. Creates an API
 2. Performs error checking (feature names, data types, values, etc.)
 3. Cleans the data: normalises values (if needed), converts non numeric values to numeric, handles null values etc.
-4. Calculates the price forecast
-5. Also the 'GET /prediction' -info is generated from this file.
-By that way it's always up to date when updating the model.
+4. Generates GET '/prediction' -information (what data is needed in the request).
+By that way it's always up to date.

 Under 'model' -folder is a subfolder for each prediction model.
 There are three files:
-1. feature_meta_data.json - meta data for the dataset
+1. feature_meta_data.json - meta data as described above
 2. model_row.pickle - dataframe that defines the columns for the model
 3. theta.pickle - trained theta is used to calculate the prediction

 Currently there are three different prediction models:
 1. Normal - this is exactly the same what is described in the challenge.
-2. Light - there are only seven best working features
+2. Light - there are only seven best features
 3. Optimal - this is a compromise between two previous ones.
 It contains the best features, but minimum differences to the challenge description.

 The 'heart' of the 'Several prediction models' -feature is the feature_meta_data.json.
 Here is an example how the data is defined in this file.
 This example is from "kitchen-type".